 Reach us by email at Contact@SanDiegoFreePress.org

-The San Diego Free Press is governed by an editorial board consisting of Brent Beltran, Anna Daniels, Frank Gormlie, Patty Jones, Rich Kamar, Annie Lane & Doug Porter.
+The San Diego Free Press is governed by an editorial board consisting of Brent Beltrán, Anna Daniels, Frank Gormlie, Patty Jones, Rich Kačmar, Annie Lane, Barbara Zaragoza & Doug Porter.
 We do this because we believe.

-While we welcome (but do not print) press releases– we’re not doing this to repost PR blurbs for commercial enterprises.
+While we welcome press releases, we generally do not print them.
+We’re not doing this to repost PR blurbs for commercial enterprises.
 And we are totally uninterested in sponsored content of any kind.

 If you are a progressively oriented activist or research organization and want your information to appear here, try writing something up that doesn’t sound like a press release.
 We do not have reporters in a traditional sense to dispatch to cover events or editors who can be pitched on stories.